 CBMS is prepared to assist institutions interested in submitting a proposal with assistance in the preparation.
 Contact the CBMS Director, David Bressoud, email@example.com.

 In addition to the general NSF intellectual merit and broader impact criteria, individual conference proposals are also evaluated on how well they satisfy the particular aims of this conference series.
 Specific criteria for evaluation, which are implicit in the description above, are the following:

-Full detailed information about submission of proposals is given in NSF Program Solicitation NSF 13-550 which, along with additional information about the NSF-CBMS regional conference series, can be found at www.nsf.gov/funding/pgm_summ.jsp?pims_id=504930.
 As with all proposals submitted to NSF, proposals must be prepared in strict adherence to the current NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 16-1).
-The website listed above contains all the necessary electronic forms and instructions.
-The deadline for submission of proposals is April 28, 2017.
+The deadline for submission of proposals is yet to be announced.
 Principal investigators will be notified as soon as possible (usually early October) as to the status of their proposals.
-Formal announcement of awards will be made in October or November of 2017.
+Formal announcement of awards will be made in October or November of 2019.

 The project description portion of the proposal presents most of the information that determines whether a grant will be awarded.
 The case for the importance of the subject of the conference and for the choice of lecturer must be made in the project description and should be written to be intelligible and convincing to a mathematician who may not be a specialist in the field of the conference.
 Proposals should be written to respond to the review criteria listed above.
 The project description must cover the following points: